One Sports (TV channel): List of stations

+Analog Broadcast Stations

 One Sports+

 One Sports+ is a Philippine pay TV channel owned by Cignal TV.
 It is the cable/satellite counterpart of the main One Sports channel.
 Unlike its terrestrial network counterpart, the channel broadcasts sports-related programs and live sporting events 24 hours a day, all year round.

-The original One Sports channel was launched on January 9, 2019 on satellite provider Cignal, replacing Hyper.
-On March 8, 2020, following the launch of the One Sports brand on free-to-air television (replacing 5 Plus), the original One Sports channel on Cignal has been rebranded as One Sports+, making them as the fourth One-branded channel.
+The original One Sports channel was launched on January 9, 2019, on satellite provider Cignal, replacing Hyper.
+On March 8, 2020, following the launch of the One Sports brand on free-to-air television, the original One Sports channel on Cignal was rebranded as One Sports+, making it the fourth One-branded channel.